 The Renewable Heat Incentive is a fixed payment for the renewable heat you generate yourself

 While the Renewable Heat Incentive is very similar to the Feed-In Tariffs, there are some important differences due to the fact that pretty much every single property in the UK generates its own heat from a gas or oil boiler.
 In other words, there is no ‘National Grid for Heat’ and so importing and exporting heat is not relevant and it will be paid for by the Treasury not by energy users.

 These are the three stages to the RHI:

 Stage 1: Full installation of renewable heat systems in your property such as solar thermal panels, heat pumps or a biomass (wood burning) boiler.

 Stage 2: A calculation is made about how much heat your renewable energy systems will produce.

 Stage 3: You get paid a fixed amount based on that estimate every year for the duration of the type of renewable energy installed.

 Anyone who installs a renewable energy system producing heat after July 15th 2009 is eligible to claim the Renewable Heat Incentive.
 Virtually every property in England, Scotland and Wales is eligible.

-The government has repeatedly put off the start date, but has promised a formal announcement in Summer 2013, with a start date of Spring 2014.
-However, any system that was installed after July 15th 2009 will be able to claim the Renewable Heat Incentive when it goes live.
-You could also benefit from a cashback scheme called the Renewable Heat Premium Payment scheme (RHPP), and you can see full details of both schemes, to find out more click here
+The government released the RHI incentive to the public in Spring 2014, however any system that was installed after July 15th 2009 will be able to claim the Renewable Heat Incentive.
+You could also benefit from a cash back scheme called the Renewable Heat Premium Payment scheme (RHPP), and you can see full details of both schemes, to find out more click here

 Broadly speaking, the Renewable Heat Incentive is for everyone, including households, landlords, businesses, farmers